 Create a word processing document (Microsoft Word, Macintosh Pages, Google Docs, or PDF) to record your work for this problem set.

-Paste your PDF file plots into your document, and answer these questions.
+Paste your plots into your document, and answer these questions.

 People often wonder how there can be different interpretations of the same datasets.
 In Part 2 of this activity, we will deliberately set up a "strawman" of a dataset that has been selected to maximize the potential for incorrect interpretation in order to see how different interpretations can arise.
 To do this we will take advantage of the fact that there is natural variability in the concentration of CO2 in the atmosphere due to the seasonality of plant growth.
 We will make two plots, each containing several months of data at Mauna Loa.

-Upload your document to the "Lesson 5 - Keeling curve problem set" dropbox in ANGEL by the due date indicated on the first page of this lesson.
+Upload your document to the "Lesson 5 - Keeling curve problem set" assignment in Canvas by the due date indicated on the first page of this lesson.
 Here's what should be in your document: 4 plots from part 1 and the answers to the part 1 questions; two plots from part 2 and answers to the part 2 questions.
 Name your document like this:

 For example, Cardinals second baseman Kolten Wong would name his problem set L5_keelingcurve_kkw16_wong.doc